jasalinasjr/ctrlesc.xyz/about.md

 ---
 layout: page
-title: About
+title: about
 permalink: /about/
 ---

-Some information about you!

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

-### Contact me
+Need a place for my thoughts and projects.

+### sen malware to

 [0x0@an0malous.net](mailto:0x0@an0malous.net)